 Torino is an ideal city for students who want to be immersed in a large Italian city, while still forming a personal connection with the locals, and getting familiar with the wide cobblestoned streets where world-famous chocolatiers and history aficionados thrive.

-How Location Impacts Your Study Abroad Experience in Italy
+How Location Can Impact Study Abroad in Italy

 The decision of where to study abroad is a challenging one, as it will shape your entire experience.
 It is important to thoroughly research both the study abroad programs and the culture of each city that you are considering so as to ensure that you have both a well-rounded personal and academic experience studying abroad in Italy.